 Select your programme and preferred start date to begin your application.

-Individual programme fees are linked above.
-For detailed information on fee status, policies, payment and funding opportunities see:
+Where available, individual programme fees are linked above.
+For details information on fee status, policies and payment see:

 Students are normally required to pay a minimum bench fee of £1,000 per year.

 Students are also encouraged to attend transferable skills courses provided by the University and to participate in external courses provided by organisations such as the Engineering and Physical Sciences Research Council (EPSRC).

-The Institute hosts the unique All-Waters Combined Current and Wave Test Facility, which is the world’s most sophisticated large marine energy test laboratory.
+IES has excellent experimental facilities for both marine and electrical power.
+The Institute hosts the unique FloWave Ocean Energy Research Facility, which is the world’s most sophisticated large marine energy test laboratory.

-We offer a comprehensive range of exciting research opportunities through a choice of postgraduate research degrees: PhD, MPhil and MSc by Research.
+We offer a comprehensive range of exciting research opportunities through a choice of postgraduate research degrees: MSc by Research, MPhil and PhD.